gorgeousfish/pretest/README.md

+## Future Roadmap

+The development team is evaluating the addition of **Threshold Sensitivity Analysis** in future versions.
+Current methodology treats $M$ as a fixed gatekeeper.
+Future updates may introduce a sensitivity analysis mode that:
+- Visualizes how the Conditional Confidence Interval (CI) varies across a continuous range of $M$ values.
+- Adopts a "Partial Identification" perspective to show the robustness of conclusions to different assumptions about the maximum acceptable violation.

 ## References

 Mikhaeil, J. M., & Harshaw, C. (2025).
 In Defense of the Pre-Test: Valid Inference When Testing Violations of Parallel Trends for Difference-in-Differences. *arXiv preprint arXiv:2510.26470*.
 Available at: https://arxiv.org/abs/2510.26470